codahale/lockstitch/design.md

   state ← BLAKE3::Keyed(K₀)                  // Replace the protocol's state with a new keyed hasher. aegis ← AEGIS128L::new(K₁, [0x02; 16])     // Key an AEGIS128L instance using the operation code as a nonce. prf ← AEGIS128L::Encrypt(aegis, [0x00; n]) // Produce n bytes of AEGIS128L output.
-  tag ← AEGIS128L::Finalize(aegis)           // Calculate the AEGIS128L tag.
-  state ← BLAKE3::Update(state, tag)         // Update the protocol's state with the tag. state ← BLAKE3::Update(state, RE(16))      // Update the protocol's state with the tag length. state ← BLAKE3::Update(state, [0x02])      // Update the protocol's state with the Derive op code. return (state, prf)
+  state ← BLAKE3::Update(state, LE64(n))     // Update the protocol's state with the output length.
+  state ← BLAKE3::Update(state, RE(16))      // Update the protocol's state with the integer length.
+  state ← BLAKE3::Update(state, [0x02])      // Update the protocol's state with the Derive op code. return (state, prf)
 ```